mohamed-ali/d2l-en/chapter_crashcourse/introduction.md

-In classification, we want to look at a feature vector, like the pixel values in an image, and then predict which category (formally called *classes*), among some set of options, an example belongs.
+In classification, we want to look at a feature vector, like the pixel values in an image, and then predict which category (formally called *classes*), among some set of options, an example belongs to.
 For hand-written digits, we might have 10 classes, corresponding to the digits 0 through 9.
 The simplest form of classification is when there are only two classes,